johangithub/AFMAN11-217v1/chp15.md

 15.1.2.2.5.
 "Airport" (FAA) – "Aerodrome" (ICAO)

 15.1.2.3.
 SID STAR Phraseology.
-Approximately half of the world‘s aircraft operations experience SID and STAR altitude (level) restrictions that are automatically cancelled with a new altitude assignment; the remainder experience SID and STAR altitude (level) restrictions that continue to apply until explicitly cancelled, potentially causing confusion amongst aircrews.
+Approximately half of the world's aircraft operations experience SID and STAR altitude (level) restrictions that are automatically cancelled with a new altitude assignment; the remainder experience SID and STAR altitude (level) restrictions that continue to apply until explicitly cancelled, potentially causing confusion amongst aircrews.
 ICAO signatories are attempting to alleviate this confusion with new standardized phraseology.
 The following verbiage may be expected while operating under ICAO rules:

 15.1.2.3.1.
 "Climb (level) via SID", meaning "Climb following the level restrictions or requirements published on the SID."